dorightdigital/govuk-frontend/docs/contributing/publishing-a-pre-release.md

 4. Run `npm run release-to-branch`.

-There should now be a branch `pre-release-[your-branch-name-here]` pushed to remote, which you can install with:
+There should now be a branch `pre-release-[your-branch-name-here]` pushed to remote.

+5. In GOVUK Design System:

+- create a new branch and new PR if one does not already exist.
+- install the pre-release-branch by running the following command

 ```bash
 npm install --save alphagov/govuk-frontend#pre-release-[your-branch-name-here]
 ```

+6. Test the changes updates using `npm test`

+7. Push up the changes to remote  `git push origin head`